 - Share: Chinese dishes are meant to be shared, not eaten alone.
-They come in big servings, can be intensely flavored and some can be a bit one dimensional, if eaten with nothing else but rice.
 They only show their full potential if many of them are arranged on the table, ideally of opposing flavors, qualities, and colors, like a bouquet of flowers.
-Do not order your own dish, but order for the table and share.
-If you are a single diner, get a few starters or a noodle soup.
+Do not order your own dish – it will be too big and boring after a while – but order for the table and share.
+If you are a single diner, get a few starters and/or a noodle soup.

-- Order things you do not know: If it is something you do not know, that means it is not so easy to get in Vienna.
+- Order things you do not know: If you have never heard of it, that means it is not so easy to get in Vienna.
 And that means somebody put some effort in to get it nonetheless.
 Chances are, they did that because it is delicious and would be missed dearly.

 - Be prepared to suck and nibble and spit: Chinese always cook and serve meat on the bone, even when it comes in little pieces. „You are my meat on the bone“ is a Chinese expression for „you are my darling“ (the one exception I can think of is Peking duck).
 That means that the diner has to put a bit of effort in, which will be rewarded with juicer bites and much more fun.

 - If in doubt, get what that big group of Chinese in the corner are having.
 Just point and ask.

 The lastest joint to open up in the neighborhood, and already a favorite for me.
 Wang offers actually home-made (!) dumplings, with slightly thicker wrappers, but delicious, succulent fillings.
 The Wonton Soup is served with a mild seaweed and fried egg flavored soup just like in my favorite dumpling place in Shanghai.
 Plus: The place opens at 9:30, just in time for a late dumpling or wonton breakfast.
 Heaven.

 What to order: everything, but especially the pork and octopus dumplings and the wonton soup.